-Before building in areas with seismic risk, check www.BuildSimple.org for the latest structural information.
-Check online for the latest version of Best Practices for Quake-resistant Earthbag.
+Before building in areas with seismic risk, check www.BuildSimple.org/resources for the latest structural information and the latest version of documents B100- 103 for best details for resilient CE Earthbag.

 This work by Patti Stouter is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.